 Borrowers who joined before 16 March 2021 might be on our legacy $19/month Heavyweight borrowing plan.
 If you're on this plan and sharing the driving with another member, it's important to note that if you're responsible for damage, the amount you have to pay is determined by the rate plan of the person who booked the trip.

-For example: Bert is a Heavyweight member and therefore has Premium Protection with a Damage and Loss Liability of $500 for all trips taken for $19/month.
-His wife, Margaret, is a Featherweight member, so she has Basic Protection and her Damage and Loss Liability is $2,000.
+For example: Bert is a Heavyweight member and therefore has Premium Cover with an excess of $500 for all trips taken for $19/month.
+His wife, Margaret, is a Featherweight member, so she has Basic Cover and her excess is $2,000.
 They go on a long trip together, booked under Bert's account and have a minor prang when Margaret is driving where she is at fault.
-Bert is liable for the Damage and Loss Liability, which is only $500.
+Bert is liable for the excess, which is only $500.